 - — Kosher, Non-GMO, Organic, Vegan

-A great grain to incorporate into your kitchen, Arborio rice has a distinctly Italian feel to it, but that shouldn’t stop you from using it in all sorts of recipes.
+Italian short-grain rice often used to make risotto.
+Arborio rice has its name after the town it hails from, located in the Po Valley in northern Italy.
+Today, Arborio rice also grows in some regions in the United States.
+Medium-grain white rice, if you look closely at an individual grain, you’ll see a little chip on one end.
+Arborio rice has starchy flavor, and an ability to take on the other flavors.
+Once cooked, it becomes chewy and creamy in texture.
+It makes it ideal not only for risotto but also for rice pudding.
+It’s a great grain to incorporate into your kitchen, Arborio rice has a distinctly Italian feel to it, but that shouldn’t stop you from using it in all sorts of recipes.
 If you prefer creamier rice, the extra starch in Arborio rice will work in your favor.
-Arborio rice maintains that creamy texture without relinquishing its original texture, giving you a unique blend of creamy rice that blends together and a little al dente texture to the individual grains.
+Arborio rice maintains that creamy texture without relinquishing its original texture.
+It gives you a unique blend of creamy rice that blends and a little al dente texture to the individual grains.

 Organic White Arborio Rice: Nutrition Information

 Believe it or not, the extra starch in Arborio rice does not mean extra carbohydrates.
 The nutritional content of Arborio rice is similar to that of long-grain white rice.
 Though, as a grain, it is high in carbohydrates, Arborio rice also contains protein and fiber, as well as a bit of iron.
 It makes it a great nutritional source for those enjoying vegetarian or vegan diets.